chauchauhy/FYP_Found/README.md

 Review/improvement:</br>
 the project no use any design pattern to design.</br>
-constant name may be need to uniform.</br>
+variable name may be need to uniform.</br>
 file name need to normailze.</br>
 there is many burdensome variable and function.</br>